wkoszek/me/source/blog/2013-04-23-book-the-art-of-start.md

 title:	"The Art of Start"
 author: "Wojciech Adam Koszek"
 abstract: >
+  Not sure about this one.
+Didn't remember much from it.
+It's short, so maybe you can read it through your public library first?
 address: "Menlo Park, CA"
 auth:	Guy Kawasaki
 read:	2013-04-23